AmyOlex/Chrono/README.md

 The neural network algorithm was written using TensorFlow based off of the IrisNN tutorial available here: https://www.tensorflow.org/get_started/estimator  It trains a "Deep Neural Network" - three hidden layers all fully connected - on the training data and stores the model.
 The training data file requires a header with the number of samples and number of features to properly read in.

 ##### DT:
-The decision tree algorithm was based off of a model built from: https://machinelearningmastery.com/implement-decision-tree-algorithm-scratch-python/ It reads in the generated training data and creates a binary decision tree for evaluation taking into account the weights of certain inputs.
-Updates were made to the source code to work for our program.
+The decision tree algorithm was based off of a nltk documentation.
+It reads in the generated training data and creates a binary decision tree for evaluation taking into account the weights of certain inputs.

 #### T6 Program Structure
 Our program has 4 main components: "run_T6.py" is the driver script that imports the data files and controls the the main